DETAILED ACTION

 Regarding claims 7 and 14, Park in view of Zhang teaches the electronic apparatus of claim 4 and the electronic method of claim 11, wherein the display panel is an organic light-emitting diode (OLED) display (figs 1, 2, an organic light emitting diode OLED and Para 0042, Park).

-Regarding claims 15, Park teaches an instructions causing the electronic apparatus to: supplying a variable electroluminescence voltage (ELVDD) to the display panel, the power management subsystem configured to supply a first ELVDD step voltage at a lower and a second ELVDD step voltage at a higher, wherein a first ELVDD step voltage discontinuity exists between the first ELVDD step voltage and the second ELVDD step voltage (fig. 10 and Paras 0077-0082, wherein a high-potential voltage, varying between different levels during 1 frame, was supplied to the display panel 150 through the first power line ELVDD);
+Regarding claims 15, Park teaches an instructions cause the electronic apparatus to: supply a variable electroluminescence voltage (ELVDD) to a display panel, wherein a first ELVDD step voltage at a lower and a second ELVDD step voltage at a higher, and a first ELVDD step voltage discontinuity exists between the first ELVDD step voltage and the second ELVDD step voltage (fig. 10 and Paras 0077-0082, wherein a high-potential voltage, varying between different levels during 1 frame, was supplied to the display panel 150 through the first power line ELVDD);

-Park does not expressly disclose a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and a non-transitory computer readable medium encoded with data and instructions and the display driver integrated circuit is further configured to: generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel over a range of digital dimming and calibrated brightness levels.
+Park does not expressly disclose a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and a non-transitory computer readable medium encoded with data and executable instructions; and generate interpolations between taps on the at least two taps at each brightness level; and use the interpolations to compensate for brightness or color temperature of the display panel over a range of digital dimming and calibrated brightness levels as calibrated using the first ELVDD step voltage.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to have modified an electronic apparatus of Park with incorporated the teaching of Zhang to include an interpolation technique from a current-voltage curve interpolated from the set of current and voltage values with various brightness settings in order to get a predictable result.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to have modified an electronic apparatus of Park with the teaching of Zhang to include an interpolation technique from a current-voltage curve interpolated from the set of current and voltage values with various brightness settings, as a known technique to yield a predictable result.

-Regarding claims 16, Park in view of Zhang teaches the non-transitory computer readable medium of claim 15, wherein the data instructions further cause the electronic apparatus to: supplying a third ELVDD step voltage at a third brightness level of the display panel with the power management system, wherein a second ELVDD step voltage discontinuity exists between the second ELVDD step voltage and the third ELVDD step voltage (fig. 10 and Paras 0077-0082, Park).
+Regarding claims 16, Park in view of Zhang teaches the non-transitory computer readable medium of claim 15, wherein the executable instructions further cause the electronic apparatus to: supply a third ELVDD step voltage at a third brightness level of the display panel, wherein a second ELVDD step voltage discontinuity exists between the second ELVDD step voltage and the third ELVDD step voltage (fig. 10 and Paras 0077-0082, Park).

 Regarding claims 20, Park in view of Zhang in view of Zhang teaches the non-transitory computer readable medium of claim 18, wherein the display panel is an organic light-emitting diode (OLED) display (figs 1, 2, an organic light emitting diode OLED and Para 0042, Park).